 A segment is a list of users or unique keys for targeting purposes.
 Segments are created at the environment level.
 Refer to the Segments guide for more information.

-Targeting decisions are made on a per-user or per unique key basis, but what are the available types of “unique keys” you intend to target?
-These are your traffic types, and you can define up to ten “unique key” types at the workspace level.
+Targeting decisions are made on a per-user or per unique key basis, but what are the available types of unique keys you intend to target?
+These are your traffic types, and you can define up to ten unique key types at the workspace level.

 For feature flags that make decisions or observe metrics at the userId level, the traffic type should be user.
 If decisions and observations are based on account membership (to facilitate all users for a particular customer being treated the same, for instance), the traffic type should be account.
 Other common types are anonymous and device, but you have total flexibility in employing different traffic types.
 Refer to the Traffic type guide for more information.

-Statuses provide a way for teams to indicate which stage of a release or rollout a feature is in at any given moment, and as a way for teammates to filter their splits to see only features in a particular stage of the internal release process.
+Statuses provide a way for teams to indicate which stage of a release or rollout a feature is in at any given moment, and as a way for teammates to filter their feature flags to see only features in a particular stage of the internal release process.
 There is a fixed list of status types.
 Refer to the Use statuses guide for more information.